richorama/IronBlock/readme.md

 You'll need to pass this XML to your .NET server using an Ajax call or similar.

-You can then parse the XML, and execute the Blockly program from .NET.
+You can then parse the XML, and execute the Blockly program in .NET.

 ```cs
 // create a parser